Uzebox/uzebox/kernel/videoMode748/M748_Manual.rst

 Overall key features of the sprite engine are as follows:

-- Works with 8 x 8 pixel ROM, RAM or SPI RAM sourced sprite tiles or single pixels.
+- Works with 8 x 8 pixel SPI RAM sourced sprite tiles or single pixels.
 Index 0 of the sprite tiles is transparent.

 - Blitter concept with background restoring: for rendering sprites, blits are to be called placing sprites on the canvas like if it was a regular